Growing local green energy, making

 STRONG TRACK RECORD

-investor-members, and installed 63KW at Hamilton House in Stokes Croft, Knowle West Media Centre, and Easton Community Centre.
+Our first share offer in 2012 raised £127,000 from 160 investor-members.
+We installed solar panels at Hamilton House in Stokes Croft, Knowle West Media Centre, and Easton Community Centre.

 A second share offer for solar PV raised £120,000 for further installations at the Bristol Folk House, South Bristol Sports Centre, and Empire Fighting Chance.

 Our third solar fund-raise in 2015-16 raised over £10 million.
 This enabled us to expand our portfolio to 11 community buildings and 2 community solar farms.